-It might be seven years since Jade’s death, but there is rarely a day that goes by when I don’t think about her and the amazing courage she exhibited during the last few months of her life.
+It might be ten years since Jade’s death, but there is rarely a day that goes by when I don’t think about her and the amazing courage she exhibited during the last few months of her life.
 Even now, every time I hear mention of the dreaded word cancer, I think about Jade and how I watched this gigantic character shrink before my eyes as I detailed her hideous illness for OK! magazine.

 Jade and I weren’t what you’d call exactly friends.
 But as we had worked together a lot over the years we had built up a great rapport.
 When I first learned of the news that Jade had cancer, I had mixed emotions.
 At first – and I’m ashamed to say it – I questioned whether or not it was some bad taste PR stunt (honestly some stars will do anything for column inches).
 But then, when I realised that the UK’s best loved star indeed had cancer, my heart was her’s.